1953 Iranian coup d'état: Background

 The British angered the Persians by intervening in their domestic affairs, including in the Persian Constitutional Revolution.
 Massive popular protests had forced Mozzafar al-Din Shah to allow for the Constitution of 1906, which limited his powers.
-It allowed for a democratically elected parliament Majlis to make the laws, and a prime minister to sign and carry them out.
-The Prime Minister would be appointed by the Shah after a vote of confidence from Parliament.
+It allowed for a parliament elected by the people to make the laws, and a prime minister to sign and carry them out.
+The prime minister would be confirmed by the shah after a vote in Parliament.
 Nevertheless, the new constitution gave the shah many executive powers as well.
-It allowed for the shah to issue royal decrees (Farman), gave him the power to appoint and dismiss prime ministers (upon votes of confidence from Parliament), appoint half of the members of the Senate (which was not convened until 1949), and introduce bills to and even dissolve Parliament.
-It abolished arbitrary rule, but the shah served as an executive, rather than in a ceremonial role; consequently when a shah was weak, the government was more democratic, but when the shah acted on his own, the democratic aspects of the government could be sidelined.
-The contradictory aspects of this constitution would cause conflicts in the future.
+It allowed for the shah to issue royal decrees (Farman), gave him the power to dismiss prime ministers, appoint half of the members of the Senate (which was not convened until 1949), and introduce bills to dissolve Parliament.
+It abolished arbitrary rule, but the shah served as an executive, rather than in a ceremonial role.
 The Constitutional Revolution was opposed by the British and Russians, who attempted to subvert it through the backing of Mohammad Ali Shah Qajar (the son of Mozzafar-e-din Shah), who tried to break up the democratic government by force.
 A guerrilla movement led by Sattar Khan deposed him in 1910.